top of page

 About the author: Jeff Hulett is a career banker, data scientist, behavioral economist, and choice architect.
 Jeff has held banking and consulting leadership roles at Wells Fargo, Citibank, KPMG, and IBM.
 Today, Jeff is an executive with the Definitive Companies.
 He teaches personal finance at James Madison University and provides personal finance seminars.
 Check out his new book -- Making Choices, Making Money: Your Guide to Making Confident Financial Decisions -- at jeffhulett.com.

-We start by asking two questions that help us examine our own habits and feelings about decision-making:
+Two questions help us examine our habits and feelings about decision-making:

 (A) Do you ever have a decision situation where you could go either way?
 In this situation, your go-to response is to defer the decision and stick with the incumbent choice.
 You are busy with other stuff, so going with the incumbent is the default choice.